 - Providing the residential tenancies act before a tenant moves in.

-- Ensuring you provide a clean rental property.
+- Ensuring you provide a clean rental property that is up to health standards.

-- Do not bother the tenant and provide them with an appropriate notice if you need to visit the rental property.
+- Do not bother the tenant and contact them with a proper notice if you need to visit the rental property.

-- Make sure the property is livable throughout the whole period the tenant(s) are renting from you.
+- Make sure the premises are livable throughout the whole period the tenant(s) are renting from you and conduct any necessary repairs.

-- Supplying your tenants with written notice of the landlord within 7 days after they have moved in.
+- Contact your tenants with written notice of the landlord within 7 days after they have moved in.